SVEENASHARMA/PythonProject/README.md

 3) Is there a difference in viewing habits from 2019 to 2020?
 Did the strict COVID lockdown in early 2020 impact viewer trends?

 # Data Sources
 This project used a CSV file and YouTube API to create the datasets regarding trends overtime and in specific categories.
-The CSV file soley focused on US Trending channels whereas the YouTube API expanded internationally.
+The CSV file soley focuses on US Trending data whereas the YouTube API expanded internationally.
 The data collected was transformed in order to analyze and visualize with Python; it included the following factors:

 - Video Title
 - Channel Title